California Peace Officers' Association: Political positions

 CPOA opposed California Senate Bill 54 (2017), which prevents state and local law enforcement agencies from using their resources on behalf of federal immigration enforcement agencies.

 In March 2018, Attorney General Jeff Sessions spoke to the CPOA in opposition to California's sanctuary city laws, where he announced a federal lawsuit against the state's immigration laws.

-In September 2019, California governor Gavin Newsom struck down an 1872 law, the Posse Comitatus Act, which had made it a misdemeanor for any “able-bodied person 18 years of age or older” to refuse a police officer’s call for assistance in making an arrest.
-The law had been used to catch runaway slaves in the 19th century, and was supported by CSSA.

 In October 2019, Newsom signed a bill, AB 1215, which bans law enforcement from using facial recognition technology on body cameras.
-CPOA has opposed the bill for "[threatening" the future of effective policing and crime reduction."
+CPOA has opposed the bill, saying "threatens the future of effective policing and crime reduction".